zachsmith/public/CodexVitae.md

 ### Move

-Being mindful and intentional about movement is important to my physical and mental health even if that movement is simple.
-On the days I don’t move, I should be kind to myself and try again tomorrow.
+Being mindful and intentional about exercise is important to my physical and mental health.
+On the days I don’t challenge my body with exercise, I should be kind to myself and try again the next day.

 ----
 ## Questions